Ayutthaya Historical Park: A Day Trip From Bangkok

-Just a couple of hours drive from Bangkok you will find the historic city of Ayutthaya, a UNESCO world heritage site.
-Founded back in 1350, Ayutthaya became the second city of the Siam empire.
+Just a couple of hours drive from Bangkok you will find the Ayutthaya Historical Park, a UNESCO world heritage site.
+Founded back in 1350, Ayutthaya became the second city of the Siam Empire.
 During the 14th to 18th centuries the city grew into one of the world’s largest cities with a population thought to be around 1 million people!
-The city was largely destroyed by the Burmese in the 18th century but many of its ruins remain, characterized by tall prangs (towers) and Buddhist monuments.
+The city was largely destroyed by the Burmese in the 18th century but many of its ruins remain, characterised by tall prangs (towers) and Buddhist monuments.

 Bangkok to Ayutthaya by bus:

 Probably the easiest way to reach Ayutthaya is to catch a minivan from one of the many bus stations around Bangkok.
-You can buy tickets from most hotels and travel agents in and around Bangkok, however the easiest and cheapest way is to buy them online from 12goasia.com.
-Vans regularly depart from Mochit new van terminal to Ayutthaya at a cost of 90 Baht (£2.20) and takes approximately 2hrs.
+You can buy tickets from most hotels and travel agents in and around Bangkok.
+However the easiest and cheapest way is to buy them online from 12Goasia.com.
+Vans regularly depart from Mochit new van terminal to Ayutthaya at a cost of 90 Baht (£2.20) and take approximately 2 hrs.

 Bangkok to Ayutthaya by train:

-You can catch the train to Ayutthaya from Bangkok’s Hua Lampong station at a cost of around 60 Baht (£1.45) and takes around 2 hrs, however the trains in Thailand do not always follow the schedule with many taking much longer than advertised.
+You can catch the train to Ayutthaya from Bangkok’s Hua Lampong station at a cost of around 60 Baht (£1.45) and takes around 2 hrs; however the trains in Thailand do not always follow the schedule with many taking much longer than advertised.
 Although this route may be longer than the bus, the views from the train more than make up for any delays.
-You can buy tickets in advance from State railway of Thailand and also at the station on the day.
+You can buy tickets at the station on the day or even in advance using 12Goasia.
 Perhaps get the minivan there and opt for the train back to Bangkok?

 Ayutthaya by tour: